Totally Spies!: Telecast and home media

 Since 2012, the show has had an official YouTube channel that has uploaded the majority of the episodes and even the film, and normally uploads random clips every Saturday.
 As of April 2021, the first six seasons of Totally Spies! are also available on Amazon Prime Video, which currently has the exclusive streaming rights in the U.S.

-In 2004, Goodtimes Entertainment released the first twelve episodes of the show's first season on VHS and DVD in three volumes: Totally Spies Volume 1: First Secret Missions, Totally Spies Volume 2: The Getaway, and Totally Spies Volume 3: Spies Attack.
+In 2004, Goodtimes Entertainment released the first twelve episodes of the show's first season on VHS and DVD on three volumes: Totally Spies Volume 1: First Secret Missions, Totally Spies Volume 2: The Getaway, and Totally Spies Volume 3: Spies Attack.
 Coinciding with the production and release of the show's sixth season, New Video Group/Flatiron Film Company acquired US DVD rights for the series as well as some digital rights for the first three seasons of the series.
-They've released the first and second seasons (in two volumes each), as well as a box set containing seasons one through three.
+They released the first and second seasons (in two volumes each), as well as a box set containing seasons one through three.
 The third season was finally released in two volumes on 14 January 2014.
 As of 2020, these DVD sets are now out of print and very hard to find.
-Totally Spies DVDs are also released in the United Kingdom by Sanctuary Visual Entertainment in 2005 and 2006, Totally Spies – First Secret Missions and Totally Spies – Spy Gladiators.
-This is released on DVD & Blu-ray in the U.S. by Universal Pictures Home Entertainment.
+Totally Spies!
+DVDs are also released in the United Kingdom by Sanctuary Visual Entertainment in 2005 and 2006, Totally Spies – First Secret Missions and Totally Spies – Spy Gladiators.
+This was released on DVD & Blu-ray in the U.S. by Universal Pictures Home Entertainment.